 He is commonly depicted with four arms to represent his omnipresence and his omnipotence, and it’s common to see him seated upon a coiled snake.

 Brahma, who is at the head of the Hindu trinity, is considered to the god of creation.
 Brahma created everything that we see today, including the cosmos and all of the beings that inhabit it.

 He symbolises intellect and the mind as he is considered the source of all knowledge in the universe.
 Brahma is most often depicted with four faces, with sympathising a part of his knowledge, along with four arms that represent an aspect of humanity: mind, ego, consciousness, and intellect.

 Brahma is held in very high regard, and there are many temples throughout India that are devoted to him and his belief system.

 The final deity of the trinity is Shiva, who is also known as the Destroyer.
 Shiva is said to protect his followers from anger, lust, and greed, along with the ignorance and misbelief that stands in the way of enlightenment.

 He is responsible for all death, and is tasked with destroying the living in order to bring new life and rebirth into the universe.
 Shiva is depicted with a serpent around his neck, with represents the life energy known as Kundalini.

 Perhaps one of the most well known deities in the Hindu pantheon, Ganesha is easily recognisable thanks to his elephant head.
 Ganesha is said to bring good fortune and wisdom, and can remove obstacles from a person’s life, while also being associated with science and art.
-It’s common to pray to Ganesha before any large ventures, such as a new project, a wedding, or even just to win at an online casino Dubai.
+It’s common to pray to Ganesha before any large ventures, such as a new project, a wedding, or even just to win at a casino on internet.